Ocean Exploration: 20% Explored, 80% Unexplored

 For example, deep ocean exploration is designed to understand how life evolves in different aquatic environments.
 Our understanding of life forms and evolution has advanced because of deep sea exploration.

 Every year, the ocean contributes $1.5 trillion to the global economy.
-As climate change becomes a hotter topic, this is why we have to protect our marine environment which are core in CO2 sequestration and nutrient recycling.
+As climate change becomes a reality, this is why we have to protect our marine environment which are core in CO2 sequestration and nutrient recycling.